khushbu-hasija/docusign-submission/README.md

 ## How DocuSign comes into picture

-The DocuSign API will be used by the women workers to input details such as their name,, the date, worker number, amount of handicrafts, images of the handicrafts prepared and this information will form their receipt for approval.
+The DocuSign API will be used by the women workers to input details such as their name, the date, worker number, amount of handicrafts, images of the handicrafts prepared and this information will form their receipt for approval.

 This receipt will be received by the managers and after complete verification they will be signed.
 Only the signed approval receipt will be eligible for payment.

 Thus the manual procedure is digitized

+## Further work

+I am aware this is only a small part of what DocuSign can do to help the non-profit.
+Sending documenets via email serve as a favorable choice for areas with limited access to the internet.
+Furthermore the application can be developed to provide the list of recieved signed approval requests to the women.